syzjbs/s3-benchmark/README.md

 - Deprecate calculating `Content-Md5` to speed up numbers on NVMe/flash based storage
 - JSON formated output
+- Rawspeed output support

 # Prerequisites
 To leverage this tool, the following prerequisites apply:
 * Git development environment
 * Ubuntu Linux shell programming skills
-* Access to a Go 1.7 development system (only if the OS is not Ubuntu Linux 16.04)
+* Access to a Go 1.13 development system (only if the OS is not Ubuntu Linux 16.04)
 * Access to the appropriate object storage servers to test.

 # Building the Program